Finnegan's Wake

-"Finnegan's Wake" is an Irish-American comic ballad, first published in New York in 1864.
+"Finnegan's Wake" (Roud 1009) is an Irish-American comic folk ballad, first published in New York in 1864.
 Various 19th-century variety theatre performers, including Dan Bryant of Bryant's Minstrels, claimed authorship but a definitive account of the song's origin has not been established.
 An earlier popular song, John Brougham's "A Fine Ould Irish Gintleman," also included a verse in which an apparently dead alcoholic was revived by the power of whiskey.

 In more recent times, "Finnegan's Wake" was a staple of the Irish folk-music group the Dubliners, who played it on many occasions and included it on several albums, and is especially well known to fans of the Clancy Brothers, who performed and recorded it with Tommy Makem.
 The song has been recorded by Irish-American Celtic punk band Dropkick Murphys.

 Summary

 In the ballad, the hod-carrier Tim Finnegan, born "with a love for the liquor", falls from a ladder, breaks his skull, and is thought to be dead.
 The mourners at his wake become rowdy, and spill whiskey over Finnegan's corpse, causing him to come back to life and join in the celebrations.
 Whiskey causes both Finnegan's fall and his resurrection—whiskey is derived from the Irish phrase uisce beatha ([ˈɪʃcə ˈbʲahə]), meaning "water of life".